 - 1. Call Meeting to Order - 2.
-Approval of the September 18, 2019, committee meeting minutes. - 3.
-Review and Recommend Marathon County Board Rules Suggested Changes - A. Review of draft revisions to Rule 2.01(10) and Rule 2.01(20) - B. Continue examination of existing rules for modification - i.
-Presentation from Diversity Affairs Commission Chair Xiong on the work of the commission and potential modifications to the pertinent rules

-- 4. Future Meeting Dates and Times

-- A. Next Meeting Times and Dates To Be Determined.

-- 5. Adjournment
+Approval of the October 9, 2019, committee meeting minutes. - 3.
+Review and Recommend Marathon County Board Rules Suggested Changes - A. Review of draft revisions to rules based on previous discussions - B. Continue examination of existing rules for modification - i.
+Presentation from Diversity Affairs Commission Chair Xiong on the work of the commission and potential modifications to the pertinent rules - ii.
+Appointment process for vacant Board of Supervisor and other Elected Official positions - 4.
+Future Meeting Dates and Times - A. Next Meeting Times and Dates To Be Determined. - 5.
+Adjournment